Remedial notice review policy

 • Talking to technical experts to obtain additional information.

+The internal review officer has tight legal deadlines, so you should include your full case in your application.
+Where there is sufficient time left, the internal review officer may ask you questions and request that you reply quickly.
+If additional information is obtained which could adversely affect your position, the internal review officer may make you aware of the substance of the information and provide you an opportunity to comment.
 The time frame for receiving any reply must fit within the ten business days permitted for reviewing a decision and allow the internal review officer sufficient time to take that response into account.
 The review deadlines cannot be extended.

-The review officer will decide what is the ‘correct and preferable’ outcome in the circumstances by considering:
+The internal review officer will decide what is the ‘correct and preferable’ outcome in the circumstances by considering:

-• the provisions governing the type of remedial notice issued (ss 271-274 and 279)
+• the sections governing the type of remedial notice issued (sections 271-274 and 279)

 What a review officers can decide